bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 ## How DatabaseCo Handles Data Deduplication

 “There are two major problems with distributed data systems.
 The second is out of order messages.
 The first is duplicate messages.
 The third is off-by-one errors… And the first is duplicate messages.”
 Yes, this is a vintage example of database humor.
 But it also illustrates the inspiration for DatabaseCo to solve the data duplication issue, which we call deduplication.
-This blog post is a high-level overview of how DatabaseCo solves this problem through field transformations.
+This blog post is a high-level overview of how DatabaseCo solves deduplication through field transformations.

 ### The Deduplication Problem

 In distributed systems, messages get passed back and forth between many locations, and it’s common for messages to be generated two or more times.
 A system may create a duplicate message because:
-A confirmation was not sent.
+- A confirmation was not sent.
-The message was replicated before it was sent.
+- A message was replicated before it was sent.
-Messages are delivered out of order.
+- Messages were delivered out-of-order.

-The message can be received multiple times with the same information by the time it gets to a database management system.
+A message can be received multiple times with the same information by the time it gets to a database management system.
 Therefore, your system needs to ensure that data received multiple times doesn’t create duplicate records.
 These duplicated messages must be consolidated into a single message.

 ### Deduplication Solutions